How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 The surveyed literature revealed two benefits of attributing \textit{personality} to chatbots:

-\textbf{[B1] to exhibit believable behavior:} \cite{morris2002conversational} states that chatbots should have a \textit{personality}, defined by the Five Factor model plus characteristics such as temperament and tolerance, in order to build utterances using linguistic choices that coheres with these attributions.
-When evaluating a joking chatbot, \cite{ptaszynski2010towards} compared the naturalness of the chatbot's inputs and the chatbot's human-likeness compared to a no-joking chatbot.
-The joking chatbot scored significantly higher in both constructs. \cite{portela2017new} also showed that sense of humor humanizes the interactions, since humor was one of the factors that influenced the naturalness for the WoZ condition. \cite{mairesse2009can} demonstrated that manipulating language to manifest a target \textit{personality} produced moderately natural utterances, with a mean rating of 4.59 out of 7 for the \textit{personality} model utterances.
+\textbf{[B1] to increase believability:} \citet{morris2002conversational} states that chatbots should have a \textit{personality}, defined by the Five Factor model, plus characteristics such as temperament and tolerance, in order to build utterances using linguistic choices that cohere with these attributions.
+When evaluating a humorous chatbot, \citet{ptaszynski2010towards} compared the naturalness of the chatbot's inputs and the chatbot's human-likeness compared to a non-humorous chatbot.
+The humorous chatbot scored significantly higher in both constructs. \citet{portela2017new} also showed that sense of humor humanizes the interactions, since humor was one of the factors that influenced naturalness for the WoZ condition. \citet{mairesse2009can} demonstrated that manipulating language to manifest a target \textit{personality} produced moderately natural utterances, with a mean rating of 4.59 out of 7 for the \textit{personality} model utterances.